b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/WoW Interpretations.md

 When I began (in 2025 February) examining this discourse from Elder Cannon, the top of *churchofjesuschrist.org* is a banner announcing a [Young Adults devotional with Elder & Sister Uchtdorf](https://www.churchofjesuschrist.org/study/broadcasts/worldwide-devotional-for-young-adults/2025/02?lang=eng).
 Neat.
 I haven't read or listened to anything further on this devotional itself, but this is noteworthy because no one would attend this devotional if the keynote speaker wasn't an apostle of God, Elder ~~Silver Fox~~ Uchtdorf himself.
 What he says in this devotional might not be strictly "doctrinal" with big ol' air quotes around it, but he is speaking to an audience who has gathered to hear an apostle speak to them.

 It would be irresponsible of Uchtdorf if, hypothetically, he were to use that opportunity to offer conjecture or theory.
-If Uchtdorf had said "In the same way that *hot soup* is a poor substitute for [naptha-kerosine jet fuel](https://en.wikipedia.org/wiki/Aviation_fuel#Jet_fuel), it can also prevent you from ascending to the celestial kingdom!"
+If Uchtdorf had said "In the same way that *hot soup* is a poor substitute for [naptha-kerosine jet fuel](https://en.wikipedia.org/wiki/Aviation_fuel#Jet_fuel), soup can also prevent you from ascending to the celestial kingdom!"
 That hypothetical statement would be taken at face value *because of who he is*, speaking to an audience that has gathered *because of who he is*.

 &nbsp;

 I'm worried I've belabored that point more than is necessary, and I hope that it is clear that I recognize the difference between a church leader grilling hotdogs at his family reunion versus a church leader standing behind a podium.
 They can do both! ...
 Maybe not at the same time, but they are humans with families.
 In the case of Elder Cannon's discourse, I'd incline to saying that he's speaking as an apostle.
+Conveniently, since no other apostle has repeated the idea in an official capacity, that means it doesn't count.

 &nbsp;